staticvoidmain/notes/you_suck_at_vs.md

 </div>
 ```

 # But wait there's more!

+I hear the cynics.
+I'm looking at you Brent.

-The cynics in the room How long before the editor just codes for you, you ask?
+> How long before the editor just codes for you.

 The future is now!

-Visual Code Assist:
+# Visual Code Assist:

 https://marketplace.visualstudio.com/items?itemName=OneCodeTeam.DeveloperAssistant-13032

-How much would you pay for this modern marvel? $100 / hour?
+How much would you pay for this modern marvel? $100 / hour plus benefits?
 NO it's yours for the low low price of a VS license.

+Disclaimer: Please don't actually use this for production code.

-Episode 5, The Debugger
+# Episode 5, The Debugger

 *